 Address Your Staff’s Health Concerns

-More than the synchronization of work schedules and other adjustments that you'll need to make for your offshore staff to work in harmony with your onshore employees, you'll also need to address any health concerns that come up among your offshore staff.
+The synchronization of work schedules isn’t the only adjustment you’ll have to make for your offshore staff.
+You’ll have to make sure your outsourcing team works in harmony with your onshore team.
+One of the adjustments you’ll have to make is to address any health concerns that come up among your offshore staff.

 When your offshore employees are in a humid country, they’re likely to be vulnerable to various illnesses that you and your onshore staff are not.